What's so important about Colostrum?

 Once you get the knack, you’ll be able to hand express your colostrum.
 Some people are advised to freeze it in syringes, so that it’s easier to defrost and feed to their newborn.
 You can even pack it in ice and take it along to the hospital when you go to give birth, if you like!
 Or you could use one of our Wren milk storage bags to capture this liquid gold.

-How long will I produce colostrum for?
+How long will I produce Colostrum for?

 Every woman is different, but most produce colostrum for 2-4 days after giving birth.
 Then your milk will ‘come in’ and you’ll start feeding your baby a whole other mix, one that’s whiter and creamier.